How case examiners decide there is a case to answer

 Case examiners have to decide if there’s enough evidence to make it a realistic possibility that the Fitness to Practise Committee would decide that the incidents or issues in the case did happen.

-When making their decision, case examiners will carefully look at all of the relevant information and evidence collected so far, along with anything the nurse or midwife has told us about the facts of what happened, and any evidence they’ve given us.
+When making their decision, case examiners will carefully look at all of the relevant information and evidence collected so far, along with anything the nurse, midwife or nursing associate has told us about the facts of what happened, and any evidence they’ve given us.

-At this stage, we’ll usually have shared the nurse or midwife’s comments about the issues with the people involved, and given them a chance to respond, so they’ll also look at any comments from the patients, families or loved ones, or members of the public involved in the case.
+At this stage, we’ll usually have shared the nurse, midwife or nursing associate's comments about the issues with the people involved, and given them a chance to respond, so they’ll also look at any comments from the patients, families or loved ones, or members of the public involved in the case.

-If our concerns about a nurse or midwife’s fitness to practise are about more than one area of practice, or more than one incident or issue, case examiners will consider the information and evidence about each incident or issue separately.
+If our concerns about a nurse, midwife or nursing associate’s fitness to practise are about more than one area of practice, or more than one incident or issue, case examiners will consider the information and evidence about each incident or issue separately.

-However, they won't always need to comment on each individual piece of evidence about each separate issue in their decision, because the case to answer decision is about our concerns about the nurse or midwife’s fitness to practise as a whole, rather than individual factual scenarios.
+However, they won't always need to comment on each individual piece of evidence about each separate issue in their decision, because the case to answer decision is about our concerns about the nurse, midwife and nursing associate’s fitness to practise as a whole, rather than individual factual scenarios.

 It isn’t the case examiners’ role to make final decisions about whether the incidents or issues in the case did or didn’t happen.
 They can’t test the evidence and they don’t decide whose evidence they would choose if there is a disagreement between two witnesses.
 However, they look carefully at the overall weight, or impression, of the evidence as a whole.